redis-stack/redis-stack-docs/docs/stack/get-started/vector-database.md

 ### 1. Create an index with a vector field

-You need to create an index to query on vector meta data and perform vector similarity searches.
+You must create an index to query based on vector metadata or perform vector similarity searches.
 Use the [FT.CREATE](https://redis.io/commands/ft.create/) command:

 {{< clients-example search_vss create_index >}}
 FT.CREATE idx:bikes_vss ON JSON